Age-Related Macular Degeneration Treatment

 Treatments for dry AMD

 In early stages of dry AMD, there is no treatment other than regular eye exams to monitor its progress.
-In advanced stages of dry AMD, a targeted combination of supplements has been shown to slow vision loss.
+In intermediate and advanced stages of dry AMD, a targeted combination of supplements has been shown to slow vision loss.
 The recommended supplements are:3

 • 500 mg vitamin C